apify/apify-docs-v2/sources/academy/web_scraping_for_beginners/data_collection/node_js_scraper.md

 # [](#first-scraper) First Node.js scraper

+**Learn how to use JavaScript and Node.js to create a web scraper, plus take advantage of the cheerio and got-scraping libraries to make your job easier.**

+---

 Finally we have everything ready to start scraping!
 Yes, the setup is a bit daunting, but luckily, you only have to do it once.
 We have our project, we have our **main.js** file, so let's add some code to it.

 ## [](#downloading-html) Downloading HTML